Dawyck Botanic Garden

 Dawyck Botanic garden is located near Stobo village, in the Scottish Borders.Get directions.

 - April to September 10.00 to 18.00

 Adult £7.00, Concession £6.00, Child (15 and under) Free.
 Includes voluntary donation.
 Standard Adult £6.30, Standard Concession £5.40.

 Group rates (11+ people) £5.00.
 Call 01721 760254 to prebook.

 Map of the garden (pdf)

 Visitors are very welcome to take photographs and short videos in the Garden for personal use.
-All filming and photography for commercial use is by permit only: please check here for details.
+All filming and photography for commercial use is by permit only; please check the Media and Commercial Photography page.

 Dawyck Botanic Garden is a precious museum of living plants.
 The Garden's team has a duty to protect the Collection.
 Therefore, please note our regulations:

 - We do not allow bicycles, scooters, frisbee, kites, footballs, mechanically-operated toys and models or drone cameras for personal use into the Garden